niklasb/libc-database/README.md

 ### CentOS-based

-In addition of RPM-Based requirements, you will need:
+In addition to the RPM-Based requirements, you will need:

 * wget
 * gzip